Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Impacts of Regulatory Policies

+The tax is levied on the TNC platform.
+Therefore, the profit of the TNC platform under the subsidy/tax (denoted as $\pi_s^a(\xi^a,\xi^p)$) should be reduced to:

-where $\mathbbm{1}_i^{\mathcal{U}}$ is an indicator function that equals 1 if $i\in \mathcal{U}$ and 0 otherwise.
-In this case, the TNC deploys its operational strategy to maximize its profit subject to the modified generalized travel costs (\ref{generalized_travel_cost_subsidy}) and other unchanged equilibrium conditions (\ref{logit_demand_function}), (\ref{waiting_time_AMoD}) and (\ref{vehicle_hour_conservation}).
-Similarly, the public transit agency determines the operational strategy to maximize the transit ridership subject to the modified generalized travel costs (\ref{generalized_travel_cost_subsidy}) and other unchanged equilibrium constraints (\ref{logit_demand_function}), (\ref{waiting_time_PT}), (\ref{waiting_time_constraint}) and (\ref{profit_constraint}).
-Note that the subsidy $s$ is a constant which does not alter the structure of the profit maximization problem for the TNC and the ridership maximization problem for public transit.
-Therefore, we can still use Algorithm \ref{algorithm1} to compute the Nash equilibrium and perform an ex-post evaluation on the obtained equilibrium.
+Overall, the regulatory agency controls the subsidy $s$ for transit services and the tax $\tau$ on AMoD services to improve transport equity while maintaining the financial equilibrium condition (\ref{economic_balance_subsidy}).
+In response to the subsidy $s$ and tax $\tau$ set by the regulatory agency, the TNC platform deploys its operational strategy to maximize its profit (\ref{AMoD_profit_subsidy}) subject to the modified generalized travel costs (\ref{generalized_costs_subsidy}) and other unchanged equilibrium conditions (\ref{logit_demand_function}) and (\ref{distance_AMoD_b})-(\ref{vehicle_hour_conservation}); the public transit agency determines the operational strategy to maximize the transit ridership subject to the modified generalized travel costs (\ref{generalized_costs_subsidy}) and other unchanged equilibrium constraints (\ref{logit_demand_function}) and (\ref{frequency_consistency})-(\ref{profit_constraint}).
+Given the subsidy $s$ and tax $\tau$, the profit maximization problem of the TNC platform and the ridership maximization problem of the transit agency constitute a game problem.
+Note that the subsidy $s$ and tax $\tau$ do not alter the structure of the profit maximization problem of the TNC and the ridership maximization problem for public transit.
+We can still use Algorithm \ref{algorithm1} to compute the Nash equilibrium and perform an ex-post evaluation on the obtained equilibrium.
+Since the Nash equilibrium depends on both $s$ and $\tau$, the total taxes (left-hand side of Equation (\ref{economic_balance_subsidy})) and the total subsidies (right-hand side of Equation (\ref{economic_balance_subsidy})) at equilibrium should be a function of $(s,\tau)$.
+For a specific subsidy level $s$, we use the bisection method to find the corresponding tax $\tau$ that satisfies the financial equilibrium condition (\ref{economic_balance_subsidy}).